unahouExosite/docs/guide/resource_processing.md

 -   [Datarule](resource_type_datarule.md)
 -   [Dispatch](resource_type_dispatch.md)

-Output from the main processing stage is stored in time-series database and published to subscribing resources.
+Output from the main processing stage is stored in time series database and published to subscribing resources.